Oxygen resources: COVID-19 and beyond

-Medical oxygen therapy is a core part of the treatment of patients with severe COVID-19.
+The COVID-19 pandemic has spotlighted the role of medical oxygen as a lifesaving therapy for patients struggling to breathe.
 Ensuring reliable supply of oxygen to adequately meet the surging demand—especially in countries where that balance is already threatened—could save lives.

+Oxygen access has been a long-neglected element of health system planning, despite being an essential treatment for a range of diseases.
 In low- and middle-income countries, many health facilities are unequipped to meet the rising demand.
 Almost half of all hospitals in these areas have an inconsistent supply of medical oxygen, or lack it entirely.
 Even fewer have functional pulse oximeters—devices that measure blood oxygen levels and help health workers to determine delivery and dosages.
 More than ever, timely and robust planning for reliable oxygen delivery is needed to protect and save lives.

 This page brings together resources to support countries in planning and executing a respiratory care strategy in the context of COVID-19.
 We encourage you to disseminate this resource widely and submit additional materials that should be added to this page by sending an email to email@example.com.
 We will continue to update the page on a regular basis.

 How oxygen matters: Stories of impact across the lifespan

 To celebrate World Pneumonia Day, this campaign highlights a collection of experiences where access to oxygen mattered.
 These stories—told through the eyes of patients, parents, clinicians, health care workers, and others—demonstrate the utility of oxygen therapy across ages, countries, and diseases.

 Date last update: January 3, 2023